 • Sign up for the mailing list at We Welcome Refugees, a recently-banded movement asking churches to take part in the crisis in tangible ways.
 Find ideas for asking your congregation to get involved.

-Guys, let's band together.
+Guys, let’s band together.
 We can roll up our sleeves and play our small parts.
-We can get our kids involved.
-Twenty years from now, we can tell our family how we responded to the worst refugee crisis since World War II.